On the Front Lines with India's COVID-19 Warriors

 Baldeep K. Dhaliwal, MSPH is a research associate at the International Vaccine Access Center, Johns Hopkins Bloomberg School of Public Health

-Anita Shet, MD, PhD, is director of the Johns Hopkins Maternal and Child Health Center India, Johns Hopkins Bloomberg School of Public Health.
+Anita Shet, MD, PhD, is a professor of international health and a pediatric infectious diseases specialist at the International Vaccine Access Center at the Johns Hopkins Bloomberg School of Public Health.

 Most Popular